 For Manual Wheelchairs –

 Access is possible and many visitors do manage it with adequate assistance, but it is difficult.
 For your safety, due to the steep slopes it will be essential to have a strong & fit helper wearing sturdy, good-gripping, footwear and vital that the wheelchair has effective brakes.
-Please allow at least 2 hours.
+Please allow plenty of time

 Please bear in mind that our staff members are not available to assist manoeuvring wheelchairs & mobility scooters!

 There are two disabled parking bays outside the Model Village entrance.
-However, please be aware that this is a local authority owned pay & display car park that serves all amenities in the area, the Model Village has no ownership or control of it.
+However, this is a local authority owned pay & display car park that serves all amenities in the area, the Model Village has no ownership or control of it.
 The council does not offer concessions at this car park.

 Assistance dogs are welcome throughout the park.